SvitlanaKo/documentation/frontstore_guide/orders/index.rst

    .. image:: /user_guide/img/system/workflows/checkout/Order_Review.png
    .. note::
      It is possible to amend the order by clicking **Edit Order** in the right corner of the Order Summary section.
-The Order Summary section will be available for Billing Information, Shipping Information, Shipping Method and Payment pages.Editing the order will remain possible throughout the checkout process until the order is submitted.
+The Order Summary section will be available for Billing Information, Shipping Information, Shipping Method and Payment pages.
+Editing the order will remain possible throughout the checkout process until the order is submitted.

    .. image:: /user_guide/img/system/workflows/checkout/Checkout_BilInfo.png